emurmotol/ethconv/README.md

 **Donations:**

-If you like it you can send a small donation to either of the following addresses:
+If you like it you can send a small donation to any of the following addresses:

 BTC: `3P1eTCYEcFGoN4bCfRAUbedfqK17DCMM5R`